-For several years a management company ran the detention center and paid the general fund a flat monthly amount and they paid all the expenses.
+For several years a management company ran the detention center and paid the general fund a flat monthly amount and they paid all expenses.
 They maintained a large federal inmate population which pays \$46.76 per day.
 The management company without giving any notice walked out of the management of the Detention Center and left us holding the bag.
-I would have closed the facility and let the Sheriff's Office default on the bonds and interest and let all the employees of the facility go.
+I could have closed the facility and let the Sheriff's Office default on the bonds and interest and let all the employees of the facility go.
 Which in Tensas Parish, with a high unemployment rate already, would have been a harsh blow to Tensas Parish.

-At the same time the Federal Government changed its policies regarding federal inmates which left us less 100 federal inmates compared to 400 federal inmates the management company had.
-DOC changes its policies and made it more difficult to get state inmates.
+At the same time the Federal Government changed its policies regarding federal inmates which left us with less 100 federal inmates compared to 400 federal inmates the management company had.
+DOC changed its policies and made it more difficult to get state inmates.

 I knew I had a very difficult situation to overcome.
 But I cut all expenses I could and did everything I could to get inmates but came up short.
-We are still dealing with the shortage of inmates.